Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

     3. Purpose of Hijab (Hibjab experiment in new York)
     4. Is hijab a social need or freedom violation ?
 Historical reference (Christian Nuns, Jewish women)
     5. When was law passed ?
 What was argued against it ?
-    6. Why contemporary is reluctant to wear hijab ?
+    6. Why contemporary woman is reluctant to wear hijab ?
 15. Women after the Prophet ?
 16. Ahadiths & Ayats
 ---

 ## Human Rights
 1. Define Human Rights ?
-2. Difference between western and Human rights ?
+2. Difference between western and islamic Human rights ?
 3. Basic human rights are for whom ?
 What are they ?(MNEMONIC)
 4. Position of Slavery in Islam ?
    1. In what ways did islam encourage people to free enslaved people ?